Artificial Intelligence Clones: Introduction

+This paper develops a theoretical framework to study this tradeoff.
+Individuals are modeled as points in $k$-dimensional Euclidean space, and AI clones as noisy representations of those points.
+I ask when search conducted over AI proxies can outperform direct human evaluation.
+The answer turns out to crucially depend on the dimensionality of the search space.
+When sufficiently many attributes are relevant to match compatibility ($k$ is large), the value of AI-mediated search is extremely low: participating on an AI platform, no matter how large its candidate pool, is no better than meeting two people in person.

-I show that there exists a finite $m$ such that meeting $m$ individuals in person yields a better expected match than the AI platform, even when the platform searches over infinitely many candidates.
-Moreover, when personality is sufficiently high-dimensional, this $m$ equals two.
-In other words, as personality complexity increases, simply meeting two people in person produces a better expected match than entrusting the process to an AI platform, regardless of the size of its candidate pool.
-I then consider an extension in which the AI platform is able to develop more accurate AI clones for individuals in a ``data-rich'' group compared to a ``data-poor'' group.
+The paper then turns to the broader social implications of use of AI representations for search.
+Specifically, I consider an extension in which the AI platform is able to develop more accurate AI representations for individuals in a ``data-rich'' group compared to a ``data-poor'' group.
 Despite the two groups being otherwise identical, Subject is matched to a data-rich individual with probability exceeding one-half.
-This probability furthermore converges to 1 as the number of dimensions grows large.
-These results points to a new form of social stratification, where an individual's outcomes depend not just on intrinsic characteristics, but also on how effectively artificial intelligence can understand and represent those characteristics.
+This probability moreover converges to 1 as the number of dimensions grows large.
+These results points to a potential new form of social stratification, where an individual's outcomes depend not just on their intrinsic characteristics, but also on how effectively artificial intelligence can understand and represent those characteristics.

-In more detail, I suppose that Subject's location is normalized to the zero vector, and all other individuals are drawn uniformly at random from the unit ball.
-Subject prefers to be matched to a similar individual, and Subject's payoff is decreasing in the Euclidean distance to the match.
-Subject can search for a match via either of two search regimes.
-In the \emph{in-person regime}, Subject randomly meets $m$ individuals and matches to the closest among them.
-In the \emph{AI representation regime}, all individuals are represented by AI clones, where an individual's AI clone is that individual's true personality vector perturbed by a multivariate Gaussian noise term.
-Subject's AI clone meets with the AI clones of some $n$ individuals, and the platform observes the distance between each of these pairs.
-Subject is matched to the individual whose AI clone is closest to Subject's AI clone.
-Subject's payoff, however, is the negative of the \emph{true} distance between the individuals (rather than the distance between their clones).
+Section \ref{sec:Model} describes the model.
+Subject's target match is normalized to the origin, with potential matches drawn uniformly at random from the unit ball.
+Subject prefers to be matched to an individual closer to their target, and Subject's payoff is decreasing in the Euclidean distance between the target and the match.
+I compare two search regimes: Under in-person search, Subject randomly meets $m$ individuals and matches to the closest among them.
+Under AI-mediated search, all individuals are represented by noisy perturbations of their true personality vector, henceforth their \emph{AI representations}.
+Subject is matched to the individual whose AI representation is closest to the representation of Subject's target, but Subject's payoffs are determined by the true distance between this individual and the target.